aws-solutions-library-samples/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 These deployment instructions are optimized to best work on a pre-configured **Amazon Linux 2023** [AWS Cloud9](https://aws.amazon.com/cloud9/) development environment.
 Refer to the [Individual user setup for AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/setup-express.html) for more information on how to set up Cloud9 as a user in the AWS account.
 Deployment using another OS may require additional steps, and configured python libraries (see [Third-party tools](#third-party-tools)).

+The Unreal Engine sample project has been tested using a **Windows 2019 (g4dn.4xlarge)** EC2 instance.
+See the [Stream a remote environment with NICE DCV over QUIC UDP for a 4K monitor at 60 FPS](https://aws.amazon.com/blogs/gametech/stream-remote-environment-nice-dcv-quic-udp-4k-monitor-60-fps/) blog post, for more information on setting up a similar environment.

 >__NOTE:__ A Github [dev container](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) configuration has been provided should you wish to use [GitHub codespaces](https://docs.github.com/en/codespaces), or [Visual Studio Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) as your development environment.

-The Unreal Engine sample project was tested using a **Windows 2019 (g4dn.4xlarge)** EC2 instance.
-See the [Stream a remote environment with NICE DCV over QUIC UDP for a 4K monitor at 60 FPS](https://aws.amazon.com/blogs/gametech/stream-remote-environment-nice-dcv-quic-udp-4k-monitor-60-fps/) blog post, for more information on setting up a similar environment.

 ### Third-party tools